petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

 ## 4.1 Facts that shape every procedure here

-- **The bypass flag is the lever, not the fan mode.** The old "set Full Speed, then write duty" recipe does not work: the automatic loop keeps re-asserting its own duty in every mode.
+- **The bypass flag is the lever, not the fan mode.** Setting Full Speed (or any mode) and then writing a duty does not hold: the automatic loop keeps re-asserting its own duty in every mode.
 Only the bypass stops it, and it works from any mode.
 - **The bypass is global and write-only.** One flag covers all zones, and **there is no command that reads it back**.
 You infer its state by writing a duty and re-reading it (4.4).